1. Install KCM

 ACL Management

 Create, modify, and audit ACL entries with rollback support.
-Exporting ACL sets as YAML for GitOps pipelines is on the roadmap and will roll out in an upcoming release.
+Exporting ACL sets as YAML for GitOps pipelines is on the roadmap.

 Cluster Diagnostics

-Run health checks, broker config diff, log compaction scans, and produce tailored remediation guides.
+Run health checks, broker config diffs, and scans with remediation guidance.

 4. Common workflows